In Summary

 Every tissue in the body operates according to a circadian schedule — a 24-hour cycle of metabolic priorities regulated by the master clock in the suprachiasmatic nucleus and by peripheral clocks in individual organs.
 The digestive system has its own circadian profile, and it is not symmetrical across the day.

-Insulin sensitivity — the efficiency with which cells respond to insulin and take up glucose — is highest in the morning and declines progressively through the afternoon and evening.
-A given quantity of carbohydrate consumed at breakfast produces a substantially lower post-meal glucose and insulin response than the same quantity consumed at dinner, in healthy individuals with normal metabolic function.
-In individuals with any degree of insulin resistance, this difference is amplified.
+Insulin sensitivity — the efficiency with which cells respond to insulin and take up glucose — is generally highest in the morning and declines through the afternoon and evening.
+A given quantity of carbohydrate consumed at breakfast tends to produce a lower post-meal glucose and insulin response than the same quantity consumed at dinner, in healthy individuals with normal metabolic function.
+In individuals with any degree of insulin resistance, this difference is often amplified.

 This is the biological basis for what Korean medicine has described as the Spleen-Stomach system’s peak functional period — the morning hours in which the digestive system is optimally prepared to transform food into usable Qi.
 The classical instruction to eat the largest meal in the morning, moderate at midday, and small in the evening is not tradition for its own sake.
 It is an empirical alignment with the body’s actual digestive and metabolic capacity.